-On Thursday, July 14, 2022 – Bastille Day, the French national holiday – Jerome Paven went shopping, preparing for a holiday with his pregnant wife and son.
+On Thursday, July 14, 2022 – Bastille Day, the French national holiday – Jerome Paven went shopping, preparing for vacation with his pregnant wife and son.

 In the middle of a bustling Parisian market, the UPS Healthcare SMB National Account Manager heard an urgent plea from his customer, Jean-Charles Rocchi, supply chain director for SERB Pharmaceuticals.

 Jerome notified his UPS team.
-After a full review of options, they determined the fastest and safest way to deliver the medicine would be outside normal shipping channels.
+After a full review of options, they determined the fastest and safest way to deliver the drug would be outside normal shipping channels.

-Jerome would personally fly to Tel Aviv with the medicine and deliver it to the medical facility where the child was being treated.
+Jerome would personally fly to Tel Aviv with the drug and deliver it to the medical facility where the child was being treated.

-‘Jerome did not hesitate for a second’, said Jan Nissen, vice president of sales for UPS Healthcare's European Region.
-‘The destiny of a child puts everything else into perspective.’
+"Jerome didn't hesitate for a second," said Jan Nissen, vice president of sales for UPS Healthcare's European Region.
+"The destiny of a child puts everything else into perspective."

 Jean-Charles started the mission.

-The SERB executive made a four-hour overnight trip with the life-saving medicine, driving from Lyon, in central France, to Paris.
-He met Jerome on Friday morning, 15 July, at Charles de Gaulle International Airport.
+The SERB executive made a four-hour overnight trip with the life-saving drug, driving from Lyon, in central France, to Paris.
+He met Jerome on Friday morning, July 15, at Charles de Gaulle International Airport.

 Jerome had more complications.
 Cabs are hard to find on the Sabbath in Tel Aviv.
-The UPSer with the oversized parcel of medication also had not slept.
+The UPSer with the oversized package of medication also hadn't slept.

-‘It did not matter’, Jerome said.
-‘I just kept thinking about the little boy who needed the medicine.’
+"It didn't matter," Jerome said.
+"I just kept thinking about the little guy who needed the medicine."